impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-content.md

 It looks like we did indeed capture the first argument.
 And if there is no first argument, the variable is empty.

 I decide to do a bit more Googling since I'm still not confident that I understand all the possible edge cases that I could test here.
-I find [this StackExchange post](https://web.archive.org/web/20220531142657/https://unix.stackexchange.com/questions/338146/bash-defining-variables-with-var-number-default), which seems to say the same thing that the GNU docs said:
+I find [this StackExchange post](https://web.archive.org/web/20220531142657/https://unix.stackexchange.com/questions/338146/bash-defining-variables-with-var-number-default){:target="_blank" rel="noopener"}, which seems to say the same thing that the GNU docs said:

 <p style="text-align: center">
   <img src="/assets/images/screenshot-13mar2023-856am.png" width="90%" style="border: 1px solid black; padding: 0.5em">